michballard/CV/README.md

 Web development
 ---------------

 I have wanted to learn to code for a long time, as I believe web apps can add much value to organisations.
 Once I found out that I could learn to code in an intensive environment I seized this opportunity.
-Over the past three months I have definitely enjoyed learning to code and I look forward to creating beautiful web apps in the future.
+Over three months studying as Makers Academy I have definitely enjoyed learning to code and I look forward to creating beautiful web apps in the future.

 ####[Makers Academy]
 #####Web Development Intensive Course